 3 Easy Ways You Can Remove Your Gel Manicure at Home

-If you're in a time crunch or just can't get to a salon to get your polish removed, read ahead to for a few polish removal tips you can yips you can follow at home.
+If you're in a time crunch or just can't get to a salon to get your polish removed, read ahead for a few polish-removal tips you can follow at home.